pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

    :end-before: -- q4

 .. index::
-    single: trsp ; Many to One -- Proposed on v3.4
+    single: trsp ; Many to One

 Many to One
 ...............................................................................